multirangesse/mltrng/README.md

 In order to run the code, you must have Python 3.10.12 or newer versions installed.
 You can find the installation source [here][def].<br />
 The `req.txt` file located in the main directory lists all the required dependencies for executing the project.
 You can install these dependencies by using the command `pip install -r req.txt`.

-## 🏁 Command Line Arguments <a name = "Command_Line_Arguments"></a>

-These command line arguments provide options and functionality for the Python script.